Skipton railway station: History

 Initially, passengers would leave the train at Skipton for onward travel to the villages of Wharfedale by horse-drawn coach.
 There are still over 20 hotels clustered around the station, including the historic Herriots Hotel (formerly the Midland Hotel).

-The next year, the "little" North Western Railway opened a line from Skipton to Ingleton on 30 July 1849; this was eventually extended to Lancaster and in 1850.
+The next year, the "little" North Western Railway opened a line from Skipton to on 30 July 1849; this was eventually extended to and in 1850.

-On 30 April 1876, Skipton station was relocated a quarter of a mile north-west of its original location.
+On 30 April 1876, Skipton station was relocated 450 yd north-west of its original location.
 By now, both the Leeds and Bradford and North Western railways had been absorbed by the Midland Railway.
-The new station coincided with the opening of the Midland's Settle-Carlisle Line, which made Skipton a station on the to Glasgow main line.
-The new station had four platforms and cost over £15,000, compared with the original station's cost of £2,300.
+The new station coincided with the opening of the Midland's Settle-Carlisle Line, which made Skipton a stop on the to main line.
+The new station had four platforms and cost over £15,000, compared with the original cost of £2,300.
 Platform 1 was a bay platform at the Bradford end, adjacent to the station building along with through platform 2, while platforms 3 and 4 formed an island platform.

 On 1 October 1888, platforms 5 and 6 were added to serve the Skipton to Ilkley Line, which opened that day.
 These platforms were at a slightly higher level on a rising gradient, as the new line ran south-west of the existing line and then crossed over it by bridge eastwards.
 These platforms were also later used by the Yorkshire Dales Railway, a short branch to from 1902 to 1930.
 Passenger services to Ilkley ceased on 22 March 1965, after which platforms 5 and 6 were closed to passengers and their access subway was closed off.
 However, the line through platform 5 is still in use as a single-track freight line to Swinden Quarry via the former Yorkshire Dales line.
 The track through platform 6 has been lifted.
-The 1847 station buildings survived intact, latterly used as offices, until 1967 when they were demolished; the site is now occupied by a supermarket.
+The 1847 station buildings survived intact, latterly used as offices, until 1967 when they were demolished; the site is now occupied by a Morrisons supermarket.

 The line to closed on 2 February 1970 and its tracks were lifted the following year.
 The disused formation is still visible, though the A629 bypass road occupies a short section immediately west of the former junction with the line to Carlisle & Lancaster.
 An organisation called SELRAP is campaigning for the reinstatement of the link and runs occasional charter trains between the two stations, using a long diversionary route to point out the eleven-mile "missing link".